 Right now, my 14-year-old son’s room smells like a giant chicken nugget and I cannot find the source of the smell.
 At this point in motherhood, I’m just not going searching for it.
 That’s what air freshener is for.

-When parenting teen boys, there comes a time in every mother’s life when you wonder—are you really just raising frat boys?
-Do they mind sleeping on their old pizza boxes?
+When parenting teen boys, there comes a time in every mother’s life when you wonder whether they will ever care about their personal and environmental hygiene.
+Do they not mind sleeping on their old pizza boxes?
 Is smelling the shirt they find on the floor just a clever variation on doing laundry?
-And what kind of man am I raising?
+What kind of man am I raising?
 Will I one day visit him and his family to find an entire bathroom filled with old toilet paper rolls because he is too lazy to change the roll?

 At those moments, I take a breath.
 Because it is in those moments that I remember that I have to watch.